A classic college soccer rivalry is renewed as the Army-Navy Cup returns to Subaru Park

 For the past 12 seasons, one of the biggest rivalries in college soccer has played out right here in the Philly region.

 On Friday, the latest edition of the annual Army-Navy Cup will commence when the Black Knights (2-8-1, 0-4-0 Patriot) take on the Navy Midshipmen (3-4-4, 2-1-1), a fellow service academy and Patriot League rival, inside Subaru Park (7 p.m., ESPN+).
-The stadium, home of the Philadelphia Union, has hosted every pairing of these programs since 2012, with Army leading the charge behind a 5-3-4 all-time record at Subaru.

-“It is an honor every year to host the Army-Navy Cup at Subaru Park,” Union club president Tim McDermott said via a statement.
+“It is an honor every year to host the Army-Navy Cup at Subaru Park,” Union club president Tim McDermott said in a statement.
 “Entering their 13th edition of this annual match is a testament to the longevity of this rivalry and sportsmanship between these two esteemed academies.
 We look forward to another memorable and exciting match this year.”

-Over the 12 seasons, the storylines have included countless ties to the Greater Philadelphia Region, with both rosters featuring locals.
+Over the 12 seasons, the storylines have included countless ties to the greater Philadelphia region, with both rosters featuring locals.
 Some even hailed from the Union’s youth academy and development system before committing their service to America’s armed forces.

 Navy really needs a win